SurajMishra0/Larvel/README.md

 * THIS SCRIPT MIGHT CAUSE FINANCIAL DAMAGE TO WEBSITE TARGETING AND MAY END UP LEAVING YOU IN HANDS OF COP, MADE FOR EDUCATIONAL PURPOSE ONLY *

-But before starting let me clear you what is larvel &
+But before starting let me clear you what is larvel & Why is it important to find larvel sites and report them.

 # Larvel #